Building drought early warning systems for fisheries and water management across the U.S.

 Empowering Stakeholders with Data and Decision Tools

-This project is creating the first regional drought early warning systems for cold-water fisheries across the western U.S. Initially focused on Montana’s famous “blue-ribbon” trout rivers, the project has expanded to the upper Snake River system in Wyoming and Idaho, in collaboration with a broad range of partners.
-This initiative will help resource managers, stakeholders, and communities adaptively manage the impacts of drought and climate change on diverse freshwater ecosystems.
+This project is creating the first regional DEWS for cold-water fisheries across the western U.S. Initially focused on Montana’s famous “blue-ribbon” trout rivers, the project is expanding to the upper Snake River system in Wyoming and Idaho, in collaboration with a broad range of partners.
+This initiative will help resource managers, stakeholders, and communities adaptively manage the impacts of drought and water uses on diverse freshwater ecosystems.

-A key component of the project is Fish-Cast, an integrated web tool designed for data sharing and communication among state, federal, tribal, and nonprofit partners.
-Set for release in Spring 2025, Fish-Cast will provide a centralized platform for “real-time” drought-related data and enhance public awareness, enabling informed decision-making during drought events.
+A key component of DEWS is TroutCast, an integrated web tool designed for data sharing and communication among state, federal, Tribal, and nonprofit partners.
+Released in June 2026, TroutCast provides a centralized platform for real-time drought-related data and forecasts to enhance public awareness and decision-making during drought events.

-This project aligns with the Department of the Interior's goals to enhance understanding of how extreme droughts impact both freshwater ecosystems and the people who depend on them.
-By providing coordinated hydrological and biological data, forecasts, and decision-support tools, the initiative aims to improve drought planning, communication, and resilience for freshwater ecosystems across the United States.
+This project aligns with the Department of the Interior's goal to enhance recreational fishing opportunities—a \$1.4 billion industry in Montana alone (BBER 2025)—by providing coordinated hydrological and biological data, forecasts, and decision-support tools to resource managers and the public.
+DEWS aims to improve drought planning, communication, and resilience for freshwater ecosystems across the U.S.

 Through this collaborative effort, DEWS will help protect freshwater ecosystems, support local economies, and provide science-based tools for adaptive management in the face of increasing drought risks.